 Players changing international allegiances has always been a thing in the game (just ask Alfredo di Stefano) but it is definitely more common and understood nowadays.

-So we’ve come up with a list of active players who, having played for one nation, changed allegiances to represent another and looked at what happened next.
+Evan Ferguson won’t be switching national sides, but who already has?
+We’ve come up with a list of active players who, having played for one nation, did change their allegiances to represent another and looked at what happened next.

 From: Republic of Ireland